 Waste Not Want Not Plate, ca. 1850

-This is a plate.
-It was designed by A.W.N.
-Pugin and manufactured by Minton and Company.
+This is a Plate.
 It is dated ca. 1850 and we acquired it in 1993.
 Its medium is glazed earthenware, inlaid in the encaustic technique.
 It is a part of the Product Design and Decorative Arts department.

 A. W. N. Pugin was the most illustrious exponent of the Gothic Revival in England in the 19th century.
 The son of an architect, Pugin worked for the Drury Lane Theatre, creating stage settings and mechanical designs.
 At the age of 15, he designed silver in the Gothic taste and furniture for Windsor Castle.
 Pugin’s firm produced a wide range of designs in the Gothic style, the eccentricity of which bankrupted the firm within two years.
 In addition to authoring numerous books on design (which predate the English architectural critic and author John Ruskin by 20 years), Pugin created designs for metalwork, ceramics, jewelry, glass, and carpets.